github/codeql-action/CONTRIBUTING.md

 1. Run `act -j codeql -s GITHUB_TOKEN=<PAT>`

 Running locally will generate the CodeQL database and run all the queries, but it will avoid uploading and reporting results to GitHub.
-Note that this must be done a repository that _consumes_ this action, not this repository.
+Note that this must be done on a repository that _consumes_ this action, not this repository.
 The use case is to debug failures of this action on specific repositories.

 ### Integration tests